bids-apps/BrainSuite/README.md

 ## FYI
 * BDP requires at least 6GB of memory.
 You may have to increase memory when you run the container.
+* SVReg currently uses our BrainSuiteAtlas for the labels
+* BDP estimates tensors, FRT ODF, and FRACT ODF